Skip to content

 Parameter Required Data Type Description

 merge_updates Required Array An object array.
-Each object should contain an identifier_to_merge object and an identifier_to_keep object, which should each reference a user either by external_id or user_alias.
+Each object should contain an identifier_to_merge object and an identifier_to_keep object, which should each reference a user either by external_id, user_alias or email.
 Both users (original user and target user) being merged must be identified using the same method.

-This endpoint will merge any of the following fields found exclusively on the original user to the target user.
+This endpoint will merge any of the following fields if they are not found on the target user:

 • First name